HSLdevcom/jore4-hasura/README.md

 1. `cd hasura` to allow hasura-cli to find `config.yaml`.
 1. Run `hasura console` to start the console.
 1. Open <http://localhost:8080> in the browser to access the console.
-   The Hasura admin secret can be found in `./secrets/hasura-admin-secret`.
    The initial view opens up with a beefed-up GraphiQL for testing queries.

 Other possibly relevant commands for Hasura CLI: